AI & Data Series · 🔥 High Demand · Standalone or Add-On

 5. Memory in agents: short-term (conversation buffer), long-term (vector memory), and entity memory

-6. Planning agents: breaking complex goals into sub-tasks and executing them in order
+6. Planning agents: breaking complex goals into sub-tasks and executing in order

 8. Browser agents: agents that navigate web pages and extract information (Playwright + LLM)